Opera

 The Chautauqua Janus Prize

-The Chautauqua Janus Prize will be awarded for the fifth time this summer, celebrating an emerging writer’s single work of short fiction or nonfiction for daring formal and aesthetic innovations that upset and reorder readers’ imaginations.
-In addition to receiving a $5,000 award, the winner gives a lecture on the grounds during the summer season and appears in a forthcoming issue of the literary journal Chautauqua.
+The Chautauqua Janus Prize will be awarded for the ninth time in 2026, celebrating an emerging writer’s single work of short fiction or nonfiction for daring formal and aesthetic innovations that upset and reorder readers’ imaginations.
+In addition to receiving a $5,000 award plus a travel expense, the winner receives a week-long writing residency at Chautauqua Institution, during which they will give a combined reading and lecture on the grounds during the summer assembly season.
 Eligibility and submission information can be found below under “Guidelines.”

 Named for Janus, the Roman god who looks to both the past and the future, the prize will honor writing with a command of craft that renovates our understandings of both.
 The prize is funded by a generous donation from Barbara and Twig Branch.